 - This is repeated until no further adjustment is needed.

-Absorption coefficients for a particular industry will also vary across regions because the ratio of VA to Output varies from region to region, which forces the national gross absorption coefficients to adjust (so that the sum of an industry's absorption coefficients plus that industry's total VA = 1.0).
-The assumption is that the local Output and VA data are correct and the national coefficients need to adjust to fit the local situation.
+Absorption coefficients (Intermediate Input) for a particular Industry will also vary across regions because the ratio of VA to Output varies from region to region, which forces the national gross absorption coefficients to adjust (so that the sum of an Industry's absorption coefficients plus that Industry's total VA = 1.0).
+The assumption is that the local Output and VA data are correct, and the national coefficients need to adjust to fit the local situation.
 Finally, applying the Regional Purchase Coefficients (RPCs) from the trade flow data to the gross absorption coefficients yields regional absorption coefficients by pulling out the imports (which also vary by region).

 EMPLOYMENT AND LABOR INCOME DATA